jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Unidirectional Flow**: Messages flow from orchestrator to agents and back
 - **State-Driven Routing**: Routing decisions based on current workflow state
 - **Quality Control Integration**: Messages include quality control information
-- **Error Propagation**: Error messages propagated through communication channels
+- **Isolated Conversations**: Planner, Researcher, and Expert agents maintain isolated conversation history; Critic agent does not maintain conversation history; Finalizer is invoked once and does not maintain conversation history
-- **Audit Trail**: Complete message audit trail for debugging and traceability
+- **Last Message Only**: Researcher and Expert nodes fetch only the last message from orchestrator for each invocation

 **Communication Boundaries and Isolation Patterns:**
 Communication boundaries ensure proper isolation:
-- **Agent Isolation**: Each agent operates in isolated communication context
+- **Agent Isolation**: Each agent operates in isolated communication context with different conversation history patterns (Planner maintains full history, Researcher/Expert maintain subgraph history, Critic/Finalizer maintain no history)
 - **Subgraph Isolation**: Subgraphs maintain isolated communication channels
-- **Context Boundaries**: Clear boundaries between different communication contexts
+- **Conversation Isolation**: Messages sent to orchestrator from the Researcher and Expert agents are never incorporated into the Researcher and Expert agent conversations; Planner incorporates all messages to and from orchestrator in conversation history
-- **Security Isolation**: Communication channels isolated for security
+- **Result Isolation**: Researcher and Expert agent results are never incorporated into orchestrator conversations; Planner and Finalizer incorporate results in messages to orchestrator
-- **Performance Isolation**: Communication performance isolated between components
+- **Step ID Isolation**: Research conversations are isolated per research step ID

 **Required Diagrams**:
 - **Communication & Message Flow Diagram** - Orchestrator-to-agent communication patterns and message flow